2018 - Donna Magid, M.D., M.Ed.

 Initial study 1992 (Canada) claimed “100% sensitive, 22% specific” (proved optimistic).
 Decreased number of ordered radiographs by 28%.

-- Hx of mech injury helpful but rarely accurate (<15% pts.
-Reliable reporters?)
+- Hx of mech injury helpful but rarely accurate (<15% pts. are reliable reporters)

-Classification systems complex and confusing, neither reproducible nor prognostic
+Classification systems complex and confusing, neither reproducible nor prognostic-- DO NOT use.

 - Lauge Hansen—describes mechanism/pattern of injury